jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

 But causing such a visual flaw is not the worst result, the gpu memory consumed by generating redundant vertices is what we need to optimize more.
 In order to minimize the redundant vertices generated during tessellation, there is no very generic solution in the academic world so far, and since deduplication has a highly sequential nature, it is actually more suitable for CPU execution, and removing the redundant vertices in parallel in a compute shader is a relatively difficult task.

-[], A highly parallelized vertices removal algorithm using cuda was proposed, but cuda is a different language, and forcing it to manipulate the data generated by the compute shader would introduce many additional operations such as memory mapping.
+Wald et al. @wald2021gpgpu present a highly parallelized vertices removal algorithm using cuda was proposed, but cuda is a different language, and forcing it to manipulate the data generated by the compute shader would introduce many additional operations such as memory mapping.

 // For example, generating 500mb of data somewhere in a frame and then compressing it to 200mb somewhere after that frame may reduce memory usage, but such behavior may result in undefined behavior
-Ideally, it is best to generate compressed data directly—i.e., data without duplicated vertices.
+// Ideally, it is best to generate compressed data directly—i.e., data without duplicated vertices.
 For example, if 500 MB of data is generated at one stage of a frame and then compressed to 200 MB later in the same frame, this may reduce memory usage, but such behavior can potentially lead to undefined behavior.

-The duplicate vertices removal strategy will be differ from different tessellation strategy.
-For example, if the tessellation is a wild range tessellation, say based on the whole cluster, the duplicate vertices to be removed will only exist at the edges of the cluster.
-As a result, providing a universal solution for duplicate vertex removal remains difficult.
+As shown in the Figure 44, A pattern with tessellation level 10 results in approximately half of the vertices being duplicated.
+Although the proportion of duplicated vertices decreases as the tessellation factor increases, the absolute number of duplicate vertices continues to grow.

 //so it is hard to provide a generatic method to remove duplicate vertices.

 #figure(
-  image("figures/my.png", width: 30%),
+  image("figures/dupvertratio.png", width: 70%),
   caption: [
-    Missing
-  ],
+    Proportion of duplicate vertices in each tessellation pattern ],
 )

+However, the duplicate vertices removal strategy will be differ from different tessellation strategy.
+For example, if the tessellation is a wild range tessellation, say based on the whole cluster, the duplicate vertices to be removed will only exist at the edges of the cluster.
+As a result, providing a universal solution for duplicate vertex removal remains difficult.

 //![duplicate vertex的占比问题]